fairgburn/pocket_tracking/README.md

 Download the latest release from *`release/`* in the repo and extract the archive.
 [*Set up a PostgreSQL server*](https://www.postgresql.org/docs/9.1/static/runtime.html) and make an empty database called `pt-db`
 Run `setup.py` configured for the database server (`setup.py --help` for usage)
+>this program is designed to be run on a Raspberry Pi, Windows installation requires running this Python script
+>from the command line
 Move the program folder wherever you like and execute the run script (`run.bat` on Windows, `run.sh` on Linux/Mac).

 Configuration files are located in the directory *`config/`*